specgen-io/docs/spec/models.md

 [Tagged union](https://en.wikipedia.org/wiki/Tagged_union) is a data structure used to hold a value that could take on several different, but fixed, types.
 Only one of the types can be in use at any one time, and a tag field explicitly indicates which one is in use.
 There are other names for tagged union.
 This documentation intentionally uses "tagged union" to emphasize role of the tag.

 There's no built-in support for tagged unions in JSON format.
-However there are two conventions for tagged unions representation: [tagged-union-wrapping-object](#) and [tagged-union-discriminator-field](#).
+However there are two conventions for tagged unions representation: [wrapping object](#tagged-union---wrapping-object) and [discriminator field](#tagged-union---discriminator-field).
 These both conventions are supported by spec.

 ### Tagged Union - Wrapping Object